We all know that it’s important to take care of our mouths.

 Bleeding gums with normal brushing and flossing

 And more.
 If you are experiencing any of the symptoms above, it’s important that you schedule an appointment with a dentist soon.
-If you’re in the Powder Springs area, Dr. Shaila Mohip and our team of dental professionals have a lot of experience treating periodontal disease.
+If you’re in the Marietta area, Dr. Shaila Mohip and our team of dental professionals have a lot of experience treating periodontal disease.

 How is it treated?